Yuan-KK/Gibbs-sampler/README.md

 #### 2. Predictive Update.

-- Firstly, we need 𝑁 random numbers ranging from 1 to 𝑁, and use these numbers as an index to choose the sequences sequentially to update the site-specific distribution of nucleotides and the associated frequencies.
+- Firstly, we need **_N_** random numbers ranging from 1 to **_N_** and use these numbers as an index to choose the sequences sequentially to update the site-specific distribution of nucleotides and the associated frequencies.
 (Using a random series of numbers instead of choosing sequences according to the input order can decrease the likelihood of trapping Gibbs sampler within a local optimum.)
-- Then we scan the sequence in a sliding window of length _L_ to get position weight probability score (PPMS) for each window.
+- Then we scan the sequence in a sliding window of length **_L_** to get position weight probability score (PPMS) for each window.

 ![image.png](https://cdn.nlark.com/yuque/0/2021/png/2965461/1633510602157-a2d864c5-32ac-4c0e-8caa-0dd8f6a2885b.png#clientId=u9bd19277-e55c-4&from=paste&height=196&id=u3fca4f2b&margin=%5Bobject%20Object%5D&name=image.png&originHeight=392&originWidth=1174&originalType=binary&ratio=1&size=57452&status=done&style=none&taskId=ud64bae09-e319-4342-b58c-cc4e4c2ad74&width=587)​